onejeuu/sc-file/tools/README.md

 Found errors and warnings are written to separate JSONL reports.
 With statistics enabled, CSV files are written.
 Report files are replaced on each run.
+Animation relations are read from generated metadata snapshots in `assets/audit`.

 ## Info